Making Pancakes on Executive Cookware

 here's another tip i learned from my mom - instead of putting butter right onto the pan, put it in a plain paper towel and run it over the pan. just enough butter gets thru the towel to cook and not burn the pancakes.

-3. What is the best heat level to use for making pancakes on the Executive Cookware?
+What type of batter works best for pancakes on Executive Cookware?

 Similar Pampered Chef Threads